Amendment to BRTB Bylaws to add Queen Anne's County

 Open for Public Review

-Queen Anne’s County to join BRTB as non-voting member
+Queen Anne’s County to join BRTB as voting member

 Public Review and Comment Period

-A public review period was held from Friday, November 6 until Tuesday, December 8.
-During this time, comments were welcome via mail, fax, email, via Twitter, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, November 24, and Tuesday, December 22, at 9 a.m.
+A public review period will be held from Monday, May 1 until Thursday, June 1.
+During this time, comments are welcome via mail, fax, email, social media, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, May 23, and Tuesday, June 27, at 9 a.m.

 About the BRTB

-Pending approval of this amendment, the BRTB is an 11-member board representing the cities of Annapolis and Baltimore, and Anne Arundel, Baltimore, Carroll, Harford and Howard counties, as well as the Maryland Department of Transportation, the Maryland Department of Environment, the Maryland Department of Planning and the Maryland Transit Administration.
+The BRTB is an 13-member board representing the cities of Annapolis and Baltimore, and Anne Arundel, Baltimore, Carroll, Harford, Howard and Queen Anne’s counties, as well as the Maryland Department of Transportation, the Maryland Department of Environment, the Maryland Department of Planning, the Maryland Transit Administration and Harford Transit.

 The BRTB, as the metropolitan planning organization (MPO) for the Baltimore region, is directly responsible for making sure that any money spent on existing and future transportation projects and programs is based on a continuing, cooperative and comprehensive (3-C) planning process.
 All transportation projects and programs that receive federal funding in our region go through this planning process.
 The Baltimore Metropolitan Council (BMC) provides the BRTB with staff support.